mosra/magnum-website/content/blog/meta/being-productive-with-your-tools.rst

 Pick a shell where you can work fast --- 90% of what you do there is repeatedly executing short commands, so it's essential to have this optimized.
 The plain Windows ``cmd.exe`` is *absolutely terrible* at that, but most other shells can be made a joy to work with if you configure their history handling.
+If you are on Windows and can't or don't want to use Git Bash (which contains ``readline`` and thus can be made usable), have a look at `Clink <http://mridgers.github.io/clink/>`_.

 .. code-figure::